JimBouse/ucrm-freeradius-auth/README.md

 # You will need to reboot the server to get everything working.
 The FreeRadius service does not dynamically reload the NAS table.

 # You need to add the RADIUS server into the mikrotik.
-/radius add address=YOUR.RADIUS.SERVER.IP secret=YOUR_SECRET service=dhcp
+/radius add address=YOUR.RADIUS.SERVER.IP secret=YOUR_SECRET service=dhcp src-address=YOUR.MIKROTIK.IP.ADDRESS

 # You need to enable RADIUS for the DHCP server
 Open your DHCP server settings and set the "Use RADIUS" to Yes from No.